andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 vector.
 The branches in the tree reflects different ways we can commit a bin in our target vector.
 For example, at the very first split, we can either pick our final vector to be `?-?-?-?-0` (leaving that 3 bin alone) or `?-?-?-?-1` (swiping a component from that 3 bin in the source vector).
-The number to the right of the node represents how we modify our weights according to the choices we make according to the logic above.
+The operation to the right of the node represents how we modify our weights according to the choices we make according to the logic above.
 And all other nodes on the far right are the end products: the actual neighbors, along with their multiplicities.